JuliaGeo/Leaflet.jl/docs/src/index.md

 An example by Shunan Feng `@fsn1995`.

-Use Leaflet to display custom Goolge EarthEngine layers in a notebook.
+Use Leaflet to display custom Google EarthEngine layers in a notebook.

 ```julia
 using EarthEngine, Leaflet